albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 A similar example was already discuss in a [previous section]({{ '/docs/generics/variance/#sorting-a-collection' | absolute_url }}).

-This may be a bit cryptic.
 Consider the following `Person` class.

 ```java
 package demo;